Cabbage moths are notorious pests in vegetable gardens. They mainly go after cruciferous vegetables.

 Takeaway

 Controlling cabbage moths naturally requires a combination of methods.
-However, with these techniques, you can protect your garden against these and other pests.
+You can protect your garden from these and other pests with these techniques.

 See also: How to get rid of cabbage worms naturally